Zel (ZEL) Achieves Market Capitalization of $18.20 Million

 Zel Coin Trading

-It is usually not possible to purchase alternative cryptocurrencies such as Zel directly using U.S. dollars.
-Investors seeking to trade Zel should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as GDAX, Changelly or Gemini.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Zel directly using US dollars.
+Investors seeking to acquire Zel should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Gemini, GDAX or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Zel using one of the exchanges listed above.

 Receive News & Updates for Zel Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Zel and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.